dermeister0/candy/docs/domain.rst

     .. attribute:: event OnBeforeSend

         Occurs before mail message send.

     .. attribute:: event OnAfterSend

         Occurs after mail message send.

     .. attribute:: event OnError

         Occurs when SmtpException raised during mail message send.

-    ..attribute:: IEnumerable<String> ApprovedAddresses
+    .. attribute:: IEnumerable<String> ApprovedAddresses

         Gets approved addresses.
 Emails that do not match to these address patterns will not be sent.
 All email address are approved by default.

-    ..function:: void AddApprovedEmails(String emails)
+    .. function:: void AddApprovedEmails(String emails)

         Add email address patterns to approve list. `*` can be used.
 Example:

         .. code-block:: c#